odnr93/routilux/docs/source/api_reference/routine.rst

 Routine API
 ============

-The ``Routine`` class is the base class for all routines in FlowForge.
+The ``Routine`` class is the base class for all routines in Routilux.
 It provides core functionality for slots, events, statistics tracking, and configuration management.

 Key Features